SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 - go/tags: none

 % man -M $cwd/man rclone
                                             rclone(1)

 Rclone syncs your files to cloud storage
        o About rclone
 ...
 press 'q' to quit
 ```

-- we will later write a module to use that version
+- we will later write a module to use that version.

-### Note
+### Note how these steps are different from the instructions

-- :warning: these steps are different from the instructions on the web page and in the `README.txt` file:
+- :warning: do not follow verbatim the instructions on the web page and in the `README.txt` file:
   - nothing copied under `/usr/bin/`,
   - no `chown root`, and
   - no `sudo`

-> Yet you have installed `rclone`
+> Yet you have installed `rclone`.

 ---